Caparisun/reddit_stocks/README.md

 This strategy is *not* using short selling to leverage a negative change in sentiment.

 ![Picture](https://github.com/Caparisun/reddit_stocks/blob/main/pictures/sentiment_averages.png)

+The algorithm works as followed:
-when the blue line crosses the orange line, the algorithm buys.
-The algorithm sells again as soon as the blue average touches the orange one.
+When the blue line crosses the orange line, the algorithm buys.
+The algorithm sells the position as soon as the blue average touches the orange one.

 I tested this strategy backward for the last three years and compared it to just putting money into an index fund.
 The algorithm returned fascinating results: